Alternative Strategies for Discussion Boards

 • A historical analysis

-Peer evaluations can be completed by students responding to one another, or students can be assigned various topics and pose questions follow-ups!
+Peer evaluations can be completed by students responding to one another, or students can be assigned various topics and pose follow-up questions!

 Varying the Size of Your Discussion